 Pete and Frank actually started their recruitment careers together back in the late 90’s.
 (Back then, only the top billers had mobile phones, and the fax machine saw a fair amount of front line duty!)

 Fast-forward a few years, and Pete successfully launched Mint in London in 2004, whilst Frank enjoyed an illustrious ten year career in Australia with a global recruitment brand, achieving such accolades as “Million Dollar Biller” and “Award Winning Director”.

 Funnily enough, they then swapped countries, and decided to join forces well over a decade later, when Frank joined Mint as UK Director in 2011.

-Collectively, they possess almost thirty years recruitment experience, and have both enjoyed being at the top of their games in their respective fields of recruitment.
+Collectively, they possess well over thirty years recruitment experience, and have both enjoyed being at the top of their games in their respective fields of recruitment.
 They now use that experience to help good Recruiters get good recruitment jobs!